 If the database user’s password changes, click Edit to update the password.

-Now that the database connection is established, the database’s schema was updated and there is a missing index in one of the tables.
-This is covered in https://kb.vmware.com/s/article/2094580.
+Now that we established the database connection, the database’s schema was updated, and there is a missing index in one of the tables.
+VMware covers the missing index in https://kb.vmware.com/s/article/2094580.

 Now, go back to the SQL Server and its Management Studio.

 Click the SQL Server and click the refresh button, as shown in Figure 57.

 Expand the database created for the Connection Server’s events, expand Tables, and click on dbo.event_data, as shown in Figure 58.

 Click New Query, as shown in Figure 59.